Updating a disk

 Changing the disk name and description

-To change disk name and description:
+To change the name and description of a disk:

 - In the management console